 Similarly, AT BEST, the average woman purposely trying to get big will only be able to gain half a kilo of muscle per month!
 And that’s assuming she is doing everything as perfectly as possible in terms of diet, workout, and rest.

 So clearly, you won’t be building as much muscle as you’d think, and you can easily track your muscle-building progress and go on a maintenance program when you deem yourself to have the desired amount of muscles on your body!

 Here’s a question.
 What type of body do you want?
 If I have to guess, my bet would be on the following criteria:

 You want to look toned and defined.
 You want to be fit, tight and firm.
 You want to appear lean and athletic, while at the same time maintaining your feminine features.

 Well, guess what?
 To get that body, you are going to need to build some muscle.
 The question is, how do we build muscle effectively?

 You see, we all build muscle the same way.
 We all require the same muscle building fundamentals to be in place in order for muscle growth to occur.
 We all need and benefit from similar amounts of weight training volume, frequency and intensity.
 We all need to force progressive overload to happen and lift heavy weights that are truly challenging for us.
-We all need to ensure we're eating in a calorie surplus to supply the body with the energy it needs to build muscle.
+We also need to ensure we're eating in a calorie surplus to supply the body with the energy it needs to build muscle.

-Whether you are male or female, young or old, looking to build 5 lbs or 50 lbs of muscle–it doesn’t matter.
+Whether you are male or female, young or old, looking to build 2 kgs or 20kgs of muscle–it doesn’t matter.
 The things that need to be done for ANY amount of muscle to be built will always need to be done.

-Of course, when I say heavy, I don't mean that you should emulate men and lift 40+ lb dumbbells.
+Of course, when I say heavy, I don't mean that you should emulate men and lift 20+ kg dumbbells.
 You only need to lift weights that are heavy and challenging enough for you.

 However, since most women use workout routines comprised of lightweights and super high reps, with little to no attempt to make progressive overload… most women will never build any muscle.